Celebrandil/CudaSift/README.md

 | Maxwell | GeForce GTX 970     |   1.3 |     1.8 |    3494    |  224    |   2.5 |
 | Kepler  | Tesla K40c          |   2.4 |     3.4 |    4291    |  288    |   4.7 |

 Matching is done between two sets of 1911 and 2086 features respectively.
+A star indicates results from the last checked in version.

 ## Benchmarking of new version (2018-08-22)